 After you and your partner have committed to a joint parenting relationship, the first thing that you both should do is sit down and draw up a parenting agreement.
 This document should reflect that, although only one of you might be the true, legal parent of the child, both of you consider yourselves and each other to be the parents of the child.
 You should both also indicate that you know the rights and responsibilities that come with parenting your child.
 Lastly, the agreement should also include a clause that you both wish to continue parenting even if your relationship ends.

 These agreements offer greater certainty when they cover financial issues as well, such as the costs of education, food and housing.
 In addition, the legal parent should also express their intention that, even if the relationship ends, he or she will grant generous visitation rights to the second parent.

 If a same-sex relationship does end, it is important that both the legal and second parent of the child try hard to honor the parenting agreement.
 In the beginning, both parents agreed to raise the child without some of the legal protections afforded by adoption or legal parentage, so they should try to recognize this point and abide by the agreement.
 The two parties should make a concerted effort to resolve their differences before taking their dispute to the courts.
 The outcomes of custody battles between same-sex partners vary greatly and there is no guarantee that it will turn out the way to the parties expect.

 The Gay and Lesbian Advocates and Defenders website offers guide to authoring these parenting here.
 This guide offers ten standards that should be kept in mind when dealing with families that are not bound together in the typical legal fashion.

-As you can see, the laws related to gay and lesbian adoption can be complicated and vary by state.
+As you can see, the laws related to gay and lesbian adoption can be complicated and vary by state, despite legal gains in some areas.
 Before you make any decisions, it's important to understand these laws as well as what options are available to you.
-Fortunately, there are experienced family law attorneys in your area who can explain your rights and walk you through the process.
-Reach out to one today and receive a free initial case evaluation.
+Consider speaking with an experienced adoption law attorney in your area who can explain your rights and walk you through the process.